Latest news, snow, pics, gossip and information from the locals in La Tania – latania.co.uk

 New Gondola cabins are being installed on the Mont Vallon Gondola

-These will be Leitner Diamond 8 Seater cabins similar to the design below.
-A welcome change for a sit down rest when doing circuits of this epic area.
+The new cabins will be a welcome change with a sitdown rest when doing circuits of this epic area.

 The Bruyères Gondola is also having new 8 seater cabins and it’s whole electrical system refurbed with increased speed next season too.
 It won’t be open for hikers and bikers this Summer as usual).